GAGGIUINO/gaggiuino.github.io/docs/learning/functions-guide.md

   2. Insert blind basket into porta-filter.
   3. Lock porta-filter into the grouphead.
   4. Place a reservoir under the steam wand and open the steam valve one full turn.
+  5. Turn on **Brew** switch.
-  5. Wait about 30 minutes, checking for an empty water tank.
+  6. Wait about 30 minutes, checking for an empty water tank.
-  6. Once the descaling solution and water mix runs out fill the reservoir with clean fresh water.
+  7. Once the descaling solution and water mix runs out fill the reservoir with clean fresh water.
-  7. The pump should auto prime and continue the cleaning procedure.
+  8. The pump should auto prime and continue the cleaning procedure.
-  8. A **FINISHED** message will popup when descaling finishes.
+  9. A **FINISHED** message will popup when descaling finishes.
+  10. Turn off **Brew** switch.

+  There is currently a bug with descale, after descale is finished go to settings and reset the brew temp by editing it and hitting save.

 # Settings -> Temp
 <img height="300" alt="Temp" src="manual/04_001_temp.png">